PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 Afterwards, the only other requirement was to compare the collections and determine which polygons are being entered, left or stayed in.
 The webservice then returns a collection of all affected polygons with information about which event is happening currently.
 The processing of this information is handled by the main Drivebox server.

 ### Route based calculation
 Businesses are also interested in analysis of the trips their vehicles take.
-To achieve this, the webservice needs to process a trip sent to it by the main Drivebox server and return a collection of all polygons it enters and leaves, as well as the associated timestamps.
+To achieve this, the webservice needs to process a trip sent to it by the main Drivebox server and return a collection of all polygons it enters or leaves, as well as the associated timestamps.

 The web service receives a list of coordinates from the Drivebox server, and processes those into a \lstinline!LineString! object for easier calculation of intersections.
-To minimize the number of calculations, all polygons that are not being intersected by the LineString are filtered out as the first step.
+To minimize the number of calculations, all polygons that are not intersected by the LineString are filtered out in the first step.

-Next, a new LineString object is built, including a representation of the initial LineStrings part inside the polygon.
+Next, a new LineString object is built, including a representation of the initial LineString's part inside the polygon.
 This is done for each polygon, and in cases in which a line string leaves and enters a polygon multiple times, it is converted in a MultiLineString and processed in a special way.
 Otherwise it can be added to the intersection collection.
 If a MultiLineString is simple, it has no intersection points with itself.
 If this holds true, then it can simply be split into multiple LineStrings and added to the list of intersections, otherwise it needs to be processed in a special way.

 To analyze a non simple MultiLineString, a list of intersection points of the MultiLineString and the outside bounds of a polygon is created.
-Next, the MultiLineString is split into points as well, and each point is associated with the nearest point on the bounding of the polygon.
+Next, the MultiLineString is split into points as well, and each point is associated with the nearest point on the bounds of the polygon.
 This way, an accurate approximation of the crossing points can be found.

-As a final step, each intersection is processed and modified with information if it enters or leaves a polygon, and when this happened, calculated by using the two coordinates with timestamp happening immediately after an event occurs.
-Using the distance between these points and the intersection point an approximate crossing time can also be interpolated.
-Entry and leave events are associated with each other and returned as a collection.
-If the leave and enter events are equal to the beginning and end of a trip, the trip is classified as staying inside a polygon.
-The process is described in the following figure in the form of an UML activity diagram.
+As a final step, each intersection is processed and modified with information on if it entered or left a polygon, and when this happened, calculated by using the two coordinates with timestamps happening immediately after an event occurs.
+Using the distance between these points and the intersection point, an approximate crossing time can also be interpolated.
+Entry and exit events are associated with each other and returned as a collection.
+If the entry and exit events are equal to the beginning and end of a trip, the trip is classified as staying inside a polygon.
+The process is described in the following figure in the form of a UML activity diagram.

 \begin{figure}[H]
 	\centering